 If you’re preparing for a new baby and trying to gather all your necessities, you may be asking, “Do I need a baby monitor?”
-Here are my thoughts.
-There are pros and cons to a baby monitors, and to be honest, not every mother needs them.
-Here’s how to decide if you need one.
+There are pros and cons to a baby monitor.
+Here’s how to make that decision…

 That was about it.
 I’d read books about nursing, setting up good sleep habits, and the basic logistics, but wasn’t sure which gadgets or gear to buy.

 I read that in a house where bedrooms very close together, a baby monitor was not necessary.
-I also read that a baby monitor helped give you sanity.
+On the flip side, I also read that they can help give you sanity.

 1. Where will the baby sleep from day one?